awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-target-tracking.md

 **Limits**
 + You cannot create target tracking scaling policies for Amazon EMR clusters or AppStream 2\.0 fleets\.
 + You cannot use Application Auto Scaling to create or update a scaling policy that's used with the AWS Auto Scaling service\.
-For information about the AWS Auto Scaling console, CLI, or API, see the [AWS Auto Scaling](https://docs.aws.amazon.com/autoscaling/index.html#lang/en_us) documentation\.
+For information about the AWS Auto Scaling console, CLI, or API actions, see the [AWS Auto Scaling](https://docs.aws.amazon.com/autoscaling/index.html#lang/en_us) documentation\.
-+ You can use the Application Auto Scaling CLI or API to apply a target tracking scaling policy based on a predefined or CloudWatch customized metric\.
-Not all resources allow you to manage customized metrics through the console, however\.
-To see if a resource supports customized metrics in the console, consult the documentation for that resource's service\.
++ You can use Application Auto Scaling to apply a target tracking scaling policy based on a predefined or CloudWatch customized metric\.
+Not all services allow you to manage customized metrics through the console, however\.
+To see if a service supports customized metrics in the console, consult the documentation for that service\.

 ## Considerations<a name="target-tracking-considerations"></a>